alhusari2/alhusari2/README.md

 - 👋 Hi, I’m Dian Alhusari.
-I am an undergraduate Mathematics student and have high enthusiasm on big data science
+I am an undergraduate Mathematics student in University of Brawijaya and have high enthusiasm on big data science
 - 👀 I’m interested in Big Data, Machine learning, and Data Scientist
 - 🌱 I’m currently learning data science, and machine learning
 - 💞️ I’m looking to collaborate studying